200DRM/flashcards-monorepo/README.md

 The main goal of this project it to create flexible flashcards monorepo using [Nx](https://nx.dev/), to create different flashcards applications basing on pre-defined templates.

-🟢 DEMO: Application is hosted for demo purposes, please ask me for the link. 😊
+🟢 DEMO: Application is hosted on Firebase for demo purposes like a recruitment process.
+If you would like to see it please ask me for the link. 😊

 ## Getting Started